Skip Navigation

 • Mulu Caves - Among these limestone caves in the Gunung Mulu National Park is Sarawak chamber, the world's largest known underground chamber.

-• Sarawak Cultural Village - Located 35 km from Kuching on the foothill of Mount Santubong, it is a showcase of Sarawak's fascinating culture.
+• Sarawak Cultural Village - Located 35 kilometres from Kuching on the foothill of Mount Santubong, it is a showcase of Sarawak's fascinating culture.

 • Niah National Park